wasp-lang/wasp/web/docs/general/wasp-ts-config.md

 9. Create an empty `main.wasp.ts` file and rewrite your `main.wasp.old` in it but in TypeScript.

    Check out the [reference main.wasp.ts file](#reference-main-wasp-ts-file) below for details on what the TypeScript API for configuring Wasp looks like.
    In short, you'll have to:
    1. Import `App` from `wasp-config`
    2. Create a new `app` object with `new App()`.
    3. Use the `app` object to define parts of your web app like `auth`, `pages`, `query`, `api`...
    4. Export the `app` from your file using a default export.

    You can manually do the rewrite using the reference file and TS types as guides (IDE support should work for you in `main.wasp.ts`), or you can (and we recommend it!) give the reference main.wasp.ts file to the LLM of your choice and tell it to rewrite your `main.wasp` while following the format in the reference file: we had great results with this!
 10. Run `wasp start` to run your app!
 If you got everything right, your app should work exactly like it did before.
 The only difference is that it's now reading the Wasp config from `main.wasp.ts` instead of `main.wasp`.
     :::tip
-      Don't forget to have the database running or do the db migrations if needed, as you would normally when running your app in development.
+      Don't forget, during `wasp start`, to have the database running or do the db migrations if needed, as you would normally when running your app in development.
     :::
 11. That is it, you are now using Wasp TS config!
 You can delete `main.wasp.old` file now if you still have it around.